 – 2010 Photo by David Shankbone, CC license

 - The discovery of a type of radiation, later known as X-rays, was reported (1896)

 - Nellie Tayloe Ross in Wyoming succeeded her late husband becoming the first female governor in the US (1925)

 - The Daily Mail became the first transoceanic newspaper (1944)

-- Pope Paul VI met the Greek Orthodox leader, the first time the two sides talked since 1439 (1964)
+- Pope Paul VI met the Greek Orthodox leader, the first time since 1439 the two sides had talked (1964)